vkinnune/roger-skyline-1/README.md

 Downloade the ISO file from here: https://artixlinux.org/download.php

-Just select the base verison of runit and then run the ISO on your VM.
+Just select the base verison of runit and then run the ISO on your hypervisor.

-Setting up the VM make remember to make the disk image size 8GB.
+When setting up the VM remember to make the disk image size 8GB.

 Login with `root` as username and `artix` as password.